CBEP-SoCB-Details/Presumpscot_WQ/Analysis/E.coli_Analysis.md

 see no real advantage to one over the other here, especially as the two models barely diverge for the sites that meet water quality criteria.

-Lets check the width of the confidence intervals to see if more sophisticated models gained us any precision in our estimates.
+Let's check the width of the confidence intervals to see if more sophisticated models gained us any precision in our estimates.

 ``` r